Saturday, November 15, 2025

 November 15, 2025

 Dulaang Unibersidad ng Pilipinas (or Dulaang UP) was founded by Prof. Antonio "Tony" Mabesa in 1976.
-Next year 2026 is already its 50th anniversary, so they are already building up to that milestone celebration with this current season For its first offering on its 48th Season, they pay tribute to Sir Tony by staging a twin-bill of two past productions of hour-long one-act plays, both of which tackled stories about the bane of oppressive authority.
+Next year 2026 is already its 50th anniversary, so they are already building up to that milestone celebration with this current season.
+For the first offering of its 48th Season (DUP was set back one season becausw of the pandemic), they pay tribute to Sir Tony by staging a twin-bill of two hour-long one-act plays, both of which tackled stories about the bane of oppressive authority.

-The first play is "Kalahating Oras sa Isang Kumbento" written by the playwright for whom the main theater of Dulaang UP at Palma Hall was named after -- Wilfrido Ma.
+The first play is "Kalahating Oras sa Isang Kumbento" written in 1934 by the playwright for whom the main theater of Dulaang UP at Palma Hall was named after -- Wilfrido Ma.
 Guerrero.
 They used the Filipino translation by Lilia F. Antonio.
-This new staging was directed by UP Theatre Arts student Lloyd Sarmiento Uy, guided by his co-director and mentor Erika Estacio.
-The stage was an elevated oval in the middle of a theater-in-the-round, with office decor.
+It was first staged by the UP Dramatics Club (precursor of DUP) way back January 15, 1938.
+This new staging was directed by UP Theatre Arts student Lloyd Sarmiento Uy, guided by his mentor-director Erika Estacio.

 A troubled teenage student Yolanda was called to report to the the office of the Mother Superior.
 She was being expelling for disruptive conduct unbecoming of a student of her school.
 The older nun would not budge on her decision anymore whatever Yolanda said.
 A more compassionate younger nun Sister Vitalis was trying to argue on Yolanda's behalf, but the senior nun had already called Yolanda's father to pick her up.